-Preliminary Decision
+Preliminary Determination

-After reviewing all the facts, the delegated department will send a preliminary letter of determination to the employee outlining the basis of the decision.
-The department will be available to discuss the preliminary letter with the employee and respond to any questions the employee may have regarding the pending action.
+After reviewing all the facts, the PMD analyst at CalHR will send a preliminary letter of determination to the employee outlining the basis of the decision.
+CalHR will send a copy of this letter to the department.
+The department shall be available to discuss the preliminary letter with the employee and respond to any questions the employee may have regarding the pending action.
 The employee will have 15 calendar days to submit additional information before a final decision is made.
-The department will review any additional information submitted and re-evaluate the pending action before a final determination is made.
+CalHR will review any additional information submitted and re-evaluate the pending action before a final determination is made.

-Final Decision
+Final Determination

-After the 15-day response period has passed and all documents have been considered, the department will send a final decision letter to the employee.
+After the 15-day response period has passed and all documents have been considered, CalHR will send a final determination letter to the employee.
 If the investigation finds that the appointment is unlawful, the appointment will be voided.
-The department will be available to discuss the decision letter with the employee, respond to any questions, and inform the employee of their reinstatement eligibility.
+The department shall be available to discuss the decision letter with the employee, respond to any questions, and inform the employee of their reinstatement eligibility.
 If the employee has no former state service that can be considered for reinstatement purposes, the employee will be separated from state service.

-Sometimes, after thorough investigation it is found that the appointment in question is legal, and in those cases, the department will send a letter outlining this determination to the employee.
+Sometimes, after thorough investigation it is found that the appointment in question is legal, and in those cases, CalHR will send a letter outlining this determination to the employee and the department.
 The employee will continue working in the position.